Manhattan Loft Corporation founder Harry Handelsman plots elevated living in east London

-Designed by architects SOM, Manhattan Loft Gardens will feature a glass facade dotted with Juliet balconies
+Designed by architects SOM, The Stratford will feature a glass facade dotted with Juliet balconies

 Handelsman, 67, now lives in a 19th-century apartment overlooking Hyde Park, with his partner Elizabeth, their daughter Allegra and his expanding art collection.
 He skis and travels, and sits on the boards of the South London Gallery, Artangel and the Southbank Centre.
 So, in a city where development is complex, oversaturated and overheated, why is Handelsman still in the game?
 And why not in a new city?
 ‘I love London,’ says the Munich-born Handelsman from the top floor of Edison House, his Marylebone HQ.
 ‘It has so much integrity and force behind it.